 Of course, when the sailors get paid, they take their money and go out on what they call “Amateur Night.”
 That’s what happens when men who are anxious for some R&R get too much money all at once, and have a limited amount of time to spend it. (it’s also called being broke the following morning.)

-A diver in his hard hat Navy gear is referred to as a “bubblehead” because of the appearance of the helmet on his head.
+A submariner or a diver in his hard hat Navy gear is referred to as a “bubblehead” because of the appearance of the helmet on his head.